PHT-Medic/service-deployment/README.md

     vault operator init
     ```

-4. Vaul starts in a sealed state by default, unseal it by performing the unseal operation with three of the previously displayed keys
+4. Vault starts in a sealed state by default, unseal it by performing the unseal operation with three of the previously displayed keys
     ```shell
     vault operator unseal
     ```